-I have no plans to revive it as a printed publication, and have tired of writing full-time as I did for some years.
+I have no plans to revive (not only) Black+White as a printed publication, and have tired of writing full-time as I did for some years.
 Recent developments in the digital world have made photography and moviemaking attractive and affordable again.
 Time to go back to telling stories in photographs and moving images, supported by words and sounds, online.

 Time to help create positive change in Australian culture once more, by telling inspiring, educational stories of creativity, innovation and success?
 Time to complete that portable moviemaking and stills photography kit and get to work?

 Time to publish that content here at Unititled, perhaps?
 Or not.

 About the magazine’s origins and history

 If you are interested, here are some ebooks about that period in the 1990s and 2000s:

 - Achievements & Innovation In Advertising, Publishing & The Web – PDF

 - Founding Aims & Principles of (not only) Black+White magazine – currently being re-edited, to be published here soon.